Max Ehrlich: Career in Nazi Germany

 In 1933, the National Socialists seized power and stopped Ehrlich and his other Jewish colleagues from working in Germany.
 As a result, he left for Vienna to appear with the Rudolf Nelson Revue.
 However, there too, Austrian anti-Semites interrupted the show with cries of "Jews, get out of Vienna."
 Consequently, the troupe left for The Netherlands, stopping en route for stage appearances in Switzerland.

-In 1935, homesick for his native land, Ehrlich returned to Nazi Germany.
-Jewish entertainers once again were permitted to perform there but only within the framework of the Jüdischer Kulturbund (Jewish Cultural Union) and exclusively in front of Jewish audiences.
+In 1935, Ehrlich returned to Nazi Germany.
+Jewish entertainers were permitted to perform there but only within the framework of the Jüdischer Kulturbund (Jewish Cultural Union) and exclusively in front of Jewish audiences.
 Ehrlich was named director of the Kulturbund's light theatre departments.
 However, following the 1938 pogrom "Kristallnacht," he decided to leave Germany definitively.
-Both of his farewell performances immediately sold out, so that a third presentation on 2 April 1939 was added.
-Here, in front of a full house of fans, calling out their affection and encouragement, Ehrlich made his final appearance in Germany.
+As both of his farewell performances sold out, a third presentation on 2 April 1939 was added.
+Ehlich's April 1939 presentation was his final appearance in Germany.